oneilsh/tidytensor/README.md

 <img src="readme_images/cifar_color.png" width=400>

-These techniques work nicely for model investigation, for example in plotting feature maps produced interally in deep models.
+These techniques work nicely for model investigation, for example in plotting internal feature maps produced by deep models.
 We'll start by importing a predefined model and creating a function that maps input tensors to feature maps using the `keras` API.

 ```r
 vgg_model <- application_vgg16(include_top = FALSE, input_shape = c(32, 32, 3))